Maya Artists: Marc Greyvenstein - McLaren 570S Project

 Sometimes it can be difficult to place a light in the correct physical location to get the reflection that you want.
 This is where HDR Light Studio’s ability to create lights in Maya really helps.
 At certain angles, I was really struggling to get some nice reflections on the rims and tires.
 Being able to place physical lights in your scene with HDR Light Studio solved this.
 Placing physical lights below the floor gave the reflections I was looking for and allowed me to turn off shadows on these lights, whilst still having the generated HDRI effect for the scene.

 ”There simply isn’t a faster or more effective way to light vehicles or products for presentation.” – Marc Greyvenstein

 We would like to thank Marc for sharing his fantastic work with us.
 To view his portfolio visit www.marcgreyvenstein.com.

-This entry was posted in Customer Stories, Maya and tagged 3D Artist, Arnold, Automotive Visualization, CGI, Workflow, Interview.
+This entry was posted in Customer Stories and tagged Renderer: Arnold, Industry: Automotive, 3D Software: Maya.